Fliplet/fliplet-cli/docs/AJAX-cross-domain.md

+---
+description: How to make AJAX Cross Domain requests on Fliplet Apps
+---

 # AJAX cross domain and cross-origin requests

 A common problem for developers is a browser to refuse access to a remote resource.
 Usually, this happens when you execute **AJAX cross domain request** using jQuery Ajax interface, Fetch API, or plain XMLHttpRequest.
 As result is that the AJAX request is not performed and data are not retrieved.